 5. Schedule the Magical Express

 One of the perks of staying in a Disney World Hotel is the free airport transportation known as Magical Express.
 Some people believed that this particular service had been put on hold, but that is not the case.
 While the Magical Express will no longer deliver your bags to your room, the service itself is still up and running and waiting to transport you, so be sure to reserve your spot on the bus before you leave home.
+NOTE: Disney’s Magical Express Service is scheduled to close on January 1, 2022.

 6. Buy Extra Masks